The Tenant Relocation Assistance Ordinance has two primary benefits for renters being displaced by development:

 Renters are considered displaced when their housing is scheduled to:

-As a property or developer, you must get a Tenant Relocation License if your project meets the criteria listed above.
-The license covers all tenants in your building.
-Only your low-income tenants receive relocation assistance of $3,002.00.
-(Ask us for the income thresholds for relocation assistance eligibility.)
-You pay half of that amount and the City of Seattle pays the other half.
+Property owners and developers must get a Tenant Relocation License if the project meets the criteria listed above.
+The license covers all renters in your building.
+Only low-income renters receive relocation assistance of $3,658.00.
+Property owners pay half of that amount and the City of Seattle pays the other half.

-We will not issue a master use, construction, or change of use permit for a property where tenants will be required to move until a Tenant Relocation License is issued.
+We will not issue a master use, construction, demolition, or change of use permit for a property where renters will be required to move until we have issued a Tenant Relocation License.

 Procedures and timelines:

-The Tenant Relocation Assistance Ordinance applies only to tenant housing affected by construction, demolition, and other development.
-Other types of relocation assistance for tenants apply in different circumstances (see the common question page about tenant relocation).
+The Tenant Relocation Assistance Ordinance applies only to rental housing affected by construction, demolition, and other development.
+Other types of relocation assistance for renters apply in different circumstances (see the common question page about tenant relocation).

-We do not require a landlord to pay relocation assistance to a tenant who moves out because of a rent increase or who is evicted as a result of a court order in a legal eviction action.
+We do not require a landlord to pay relocation assistance to a renter who is evicted as a result of a court order in a legal eviction action.

 Read the Seattle Municipal Code (SMC) section about the Tenant Relocation Assistance Ordinance, SMC 22.210.